Jared Moskowitz: Israel-Palestine

 In November 2023, Moskowitz was one of 12 House Democrats to vote for a $14.3 billion aid package to Israel that was funded by cutting the Internal Revenue Service (IRS) budget, saying that he was not "going to take the bait".
 He wrote on October 10 supporting strong retaliation by Israel after the October 7 attacks, "This is the largest attack in Israel in 50 years, The response will be the largest response in 50 years.
 Blame Hamas.
 They knew Israel would respond in kind.
 They didn't care that this would get people in Gaza killed."

 He criticized pro-Palestinians demonstrations at Columbia University as anti-Semitic and said that the university leadership did not protect Jewish students.
 Moskowitz said the International Criminal Court arrest warrant for Benjamin Netanyahu was "irrelevant because Israel is not a party to their treaty" and called it "the Harry Potter Ministry of Magic".

 In June 2024, Moskowitz along with Representative Josh Gottheimer, and three Republicans introduced an amendment to the State Department’s funding bill barring the Biden administration from citing Gaza Health Ministry death tolls.
 The House passed it 269–144, with support from 62 Democrats and all but two Republicans.
-The Gaza Health Ministry, long cited by U.S., Israeli officials, and media, is the only official source for death data in Gaza.
+The Gaza Health Ministry, long cited by U.S. and Israeli officials and media, is the only official source for death data in Gaza.

 Moskowitz criticized the New York University grad speaker over his pro-Palestine graduation speech in May 2025 saying: "He lied to the university.
 Second of all, he lied to everyone listening.
 There's no genocide going on in Israel.
-There is a war, it's unfortunate, and there are people in harm's way because of what Hamas did, Yes, there are situations that I wish would improve, like, you know, getting more food into Gaza.
-But at the end of the day, that's up to the university whether they give him his diploma or not, You know, in fact, they can give him his diploma, it's not going to matter.
+There is a war, it's unfortunate, and there are people in harm's way because of what Hamas did.
+Yes, there are situations that I wish would improve, like, you know, getting more food into Gaza.
+But at the end of the day, that's up to the university whether they give him his diploma or not.
+You know, in fact, they can give him his diploma, it's not going to matter.
 Good luck getting a job.
 That was a stupid, selfish thing, ruined the ceremony for a lot of families."